About Us / How To Order

 "Grandfather's coins": If a seller wants to convey the impression that coins being sold are "fresh" and special coins, the line "these coins were in my grandfather's collection" is used.
 When that phrase is accompanied with the phrase "I know nothing about coins", often there is something wrong with the auction.
 Many times these auctions have proven to include coins bought at major public auctions within the past few months in "Genuine" holders, the coin was then removed from the Genuine holder and is now being sold as part of "grandfather's collection".
 And sometimes the coins being sold have proven to be counterfeits.

-VARIETIES AND ERRORS!
+WE KNOW VARIETIES AND ERRORS!

 VARIETY - A variation in the die(s) which will cause all coins struck by that die pair to appear different than the normal coinage.
 Often called a die variety.